Home Day tripsEscape to these gorgeous lavender farms near Ottawa

 The weeks between late June until mid-July are the ideal time to visit lavender farms near Ottawa or to enjoy a lavender festival.
 The plants will be blooming and farmers will be selling dried lavender, lavender bath and body products, tea, sachets, cookies…the list goes on and on, really!
 Can you think of a better place to relax and unwind?

 Here are a few lavender farms near Ottawa where you can indulge in all things lavender.
-(Of these, I’ve only been to La Maison Lavande…but I hope to get to some of the others this season.)
 Note that driving-time estimates below are measured from downtown Ottawa in non-rush hour.

 Les Jardins Écologistes Grégoire, Saint-Albert, Ontario

-Les Jardins Écologistes Grégoire is a new lavender field close to Ottawa, between Embrun and Saint-Albert.
-It’s about a 35-minute drive southeast of downtown.
-The owners of the eco-friendly gardens have set up interactive exhibits, and offer workshops and activities for adults and kids.
+Les Jardins Écologistes Grégoire is quite close to Ottawa, between Embrun and Saint-Albert.
+This lavender field is about a 35-minute drive southeast of downtown.
+The owners of the eco-friendly gardens also sell meat raised on their farm.

-At The Kirk Farm, located between Kemptville and Oxford Mills, you can buy cut lavender from the farm stand when available.
-You can also sign up for special events, such as yoga evenings or Soirée in the Field, an outdoor dinner with live music (the upcoming dinner on July 12 is sold out, but there’s another one on Thursday, August 1).
+At Lavender Mills Farm, located between Kemptville and Oxford Mills, you can stroll through the fields and then buy lavender plants to take home and plant.
+You can also book a photography session and sign up for special events, such as Soirée in the Field, a fancy outdoor picnic (July 12 and July 19).
 The farm is about 40 minutes south of Ottawa.

 close-up of several sprigs of lavender on a white background